Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Classification in the high index cases

 \subsection{Uniqueness of strata}

-Given a group $\barGamma$ we shall first determine the possible groups $\Gamma$ and prove the uniqueness of the $\Gamma$ ambi-typical strata.
-Moreover, we determine the root lattices, $j_\calE$ branch data and the number of $*$-fibres of their generic members in terms of the ramification data of $\jGamma$.
-In fact $j_\calE$ will be of degree $2$ with branching in a $2$-torsion point and a non-torsion point, $(2)_B,2$, of degree $2$ with branching in two non-torsion points, $2^2$, or of degree $1$ with no branching, $1$.
+We shall proceed as follows.
+First, given a group $\barGamma$, we shall determine the possible groups $\Gamma$ and prove the uniqueness of the $\Gamma$ ambi-typical strata.
+Second, we will determine the root lattices, $j_\calE$ branch data and the number of $*$-fibres of their generic members in terms of the ramification data of $\jGamma$.
+In fact, we use the notation as in \cite{BPT} for the three cases that $j_\calE$ can belong to: \begin{itemize} \item[$(2)_B,2$]: $j_\calE$ is of degree $2$ with branching in a $2$-torsion point and a non-torsion point, \item [$2^2$]: $j_\calE$ is of degree $2$ with branching in two non-torsion points, \item[$1$]: $j_\calE$ is of degree $1$ with no branching. \end{itemize}

-The actual list of these ramification data, and thus the list of possible groups $\barGamma$ is postponed to the next subsection, as is the computation of the corresponding Mordell-Weil torsion.
+The actual list of ramification data of $\jGamma$, and thus the list of possible groups $\barGamma$ is postponed to the next subsection, as is the computation of the corresponding Mordell-Weil torsion.

 \begin{pro} Suppose $\barGamma$ has index $9$ in $\pslz$.
 Any such subgroup defines at most one ambi-typical stratum and in this case the monodromy group $\Gamma$ is the pre-image of $\barGamma$ in $\slz$.